Skip to main content

 Festive

-Traditional shortbread cookies filled with dates, pistachios, or walnuts.
-Often made for celebrations, holidays, and special occasions.
+Shortbread cookies filled with dates, pistachios, or walnuts.
+Households bake them for holidays and special occasions.

 vegetarianContains: wheatContains: nutsContains: dairy